titanscouting/titanscouting.github.io/api/Pre-Competition Checklist.md

 }
 ```
 # Populating at the competition
 Follow the instructions at [titanscouting/tra-scripts](https://github.com/titanscouting/tra-scripts) to input the practice and qualifier match schedule as they are released on The Blue Alliance.
 Requires Python 3.6+.
+You must be a member of the titanscouting GitHub organization to view this repo.